 - Nutritional information does not include optional ingredients and garnishes.

-How to Make Butterscotch Pudding Step-by-Step
+How to Make Butterscotch Pudding on the Stovetop Step-by-Step

 Melt the Sugar: In a large saucepan set over medium-high heat, melt 6 tablespoons of unsalted butter.
 Once bubbling, add 1 cup of brown sugar and simmer for 4-5 minutes, stirring constantly, until the sugar is melted, caramelized, and fragrant.
 If you’re using a thermometer, aim for a temperature of 225°F.